 Departments that have specific Lottery Procedures usually list them under the "Courses" section of their departmental home pages.

 Meet with your Academic Advisor, map out your Fall semester.
 Discuss courses and alternates and PE or PE Dance.

 Select six to eight courses (including alternates) you would like to take, plus options for PE or PE Dance, knowing you'll only take four academic courses plus PE or PE Dance.

 Obtain your Advisor's signature on the green course advising form.

 Be prepared bring the Green form to the Saturday meeting, indicating Academic Advisor approval of any actions on Saturday.

 Students who do not get advised can have a "hold" placed on their pre-registration by their Academic Advisor.
 Students are informed by email of holds being placed, and can check for holds on the mySwarthmore web site.
 Students who discover they are withheld from pre-registration will probably miss pre-registration and need to register using paper on Saturday.
 If you miss pre-registration, you will have missed all lotteries.

 Confirm your access to mySwarthmore.
 Any problem, ask ITS Client Services, or a friend.

 No rush.
-Pre-registration provides equal access to courses and lotteries regardless of when you pre-register with the exception of large Economics course sections which use "first-come, first-served".
+Pre-registration provides equal access to courses and lotteries regardless of when you pre-register with the exception of large Economics and General Chemistry course sections which use "first-come, first-served".
 Register for these first, but don't rush.